Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 To edit an existing link, right-click in the linked text, and click Edit Link.

-Links that are set in Microsoft Word will carry over when copy/pasted.
+Links that are set in Microsoft Word will carry over when copied and pasted using the Paste from Word button.

 Using named anchors to link within the article